 Collin College Wylie Campus

-Located on 100 acres of rolling farmland with more than 400,000 square feet of academic and administrative space, the design of the new Collin College Wylie campus incorporates the landscape into a dynamic and flexible learning environment.
+Located on 100 acres of rolling farmland with 340,000 square feet of academic and administrative space, the design of the new Collin College Wylie campus incorporates the landscape into a dynamic and flexible learning environment.
 It also marks a new identity for school as it evolves from a traditional commuter junior college into an enriched multi-year student life experience.

 There are three phases of construction planned, starting with the Student Commons, Library and Student Center which will collectively establish the character of campus life.
 A Central Utility Plant is also part of phase one.
 With educational and faculty spaces located in each building, the architecture and landscape design support a variety of learning, administrative and social spaces, establishing a welcoming environment for students and faculty alike.